Bachelor of Science in Engineering (B.S.E.)

 - A nearly 100-percent placement rate into work or graduate school for our graduates.

-- An articulated bachelor's/master's program that allows high-achieving students to complete both the B.S.E. and the M.S.E. in as little as five calendar years.
+- A combined bachelor's/master's program that allows high-achieving students to complete both the B.S.E. and the M.S.E. in as little as five calendar years.

 “Through the engineering professional societies at GVSU, I have been able to grow as a leader and a student.”